JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 from phase 0 onward — exercising the internal generator loopback path, not the external `rx0_s_axis_*` cable path, on which a garbage pattern is deliberately driven so a broken loopback mux fails loudly rather than silently passing.

+It also asserts `rx0_s_axis_tready` never goes low across the whole run.
+No phase arms the alarm, so a single low cycle means either the alarm fired unbidden — which implies an internal FIFO drop the rest of the file should also be failing on — or its polarity is inverted.
+The alarm's own behaviour is covered in a second by `pdw_alarm_test.py`; what `pdw_tb.py` adds is that composing it into `top.py` left the port alone.

 It then checks all four master streams — `rx0_m_axis_*` (released packets), `tx1_m_axis_*` (the replay leg), `rx1_m_axis_*` (PDW records) and